wartimeaide/website/README.md

 # Website
-This is the respondatory for the Wartime Aide website.
+This is the repo for the Wartime Aide website.